Circus World (film): Development

 The initial idea for the film was conceived by screenwriter Bernard Gordon.
 In 1961, Philip Yordan recommended to Gordon that they should produce another large-scale film, in which Gordon suggested a circus film set in Europe.
 Writing in his autobiography, Gordon centralized on the idea of "the great circus moving all around the world wherever a colorful site could lend itself to a unique and daring stunt."
 While under contract to produce another film for Samuel Bronston, director Nicholas Ray agreed to the idea and worked with Gordon on a treatment in Paris.

 In August 1962, Paramount Pictures announced they would be co-producing a circus movie in collaboration with Bronston, which would be tentatively titled Those Were the Days and would be set in the early part of the 20th century.
-John Wayne was attached to star and the project was be directed by Nicholas Ray.
+John Wayne was attached to star and the project was to be directed by Nicholas Ray.
 Filming was scheduled to start in Spain in August 1963, following the completion of 55 Days at Peking (1963) and The Fall of the Roman Empire (1964).
 The budget was expected to be $6.5 million.
 However, by the next month, Ray had suffered a heart attack while filming 55 Days at Peking.

+In November, Bronston announced that Ray would be replaced by Frank Capra, by which time the project was re-titled Circus.
+Before then, Capra was developing a film adaptation of Taylor Caldwell's novel Dear and Glorious Physician, a biography of Luke the Evangelist.
+Martin Rackin, who was Paramount Pictures' head of production at the time, notified Capra about the circus project.
+Capra became interested in the project as he had not worked with Wayne before and flew to Madrid to begin writing a new script.